sswguo/ispn-client/docs/guide.md

 ctx.registerProtoFiles( FileDescriptorSource.fromResources( "metadata.proto" ));
 ```

-- Define the marshaller per entity
+- Use the `org.infinispan.protostream.MessageMarshaller` interface to implement marshallers for our classes.
 ```
 public class MetadataMarshaller
                 implements MessageMarshaller<Metadata>